Coach Ernie Pantusso: Role

-Ernie "Coach" Pantusso was a slow, forgetful bartender with a gravel voice, caring personality, shred of intelligence, and warm heart.
-Colasanto himself said: "The Coach doesn't have any worldly ambitions—he's very happy to make his paycheck, and drink with the boys,".
+Ernie "Coach" Pantusso was a somewhat dim, forgetful bartender with a gravel voice, a caring personality, and a warm heart.
+Colasanto himself said of the character: "The Coach doesn't have any worldly ambitions — he's very happy to make his paycheck, and drink with the boys,".
 Moreover, he listened to people and their problems very well.

-Ernie was nicknamed "Coach" because he was a baseball coach with the Boston Red Sox and other teams, like the minor league baseball team Pawtucket Red Sox (discovered in "The Tortelli Tort," episode 3 [1982]).
-When Sam succumbed to alcoholism, leading to the end of his baseball career, Sam bought the bar Cheers and hired Coach as a co-bartender.
+Ernie was nicknamed "Coach" because he was a baseball coach with the Boston Red Sox and other teams, like the minor league baseball team Pawtucket Red Sox (discovered in "The Tortelli Tort", episode 3 [1982]).
+When Sam succumbed to alcoholism, leading to the end of his baseball career, Sam bought the bar Cheers and hired Coach as a bartender.
 He is still nicknamed "Coach" by everyone, although he has been retired from coaching for years.

-As a young man, Ernie attended Catholic School, but dropped out of high school and joined the Navy.
+As a young man, Ernie attended Catholic schools, but dropped out of high school to join the Navy.
 He has a sister and two brothers; the younger brother has a daughter Joyce (Cady McClain), who appears in only "The Godfather, Part III" (episode 117, 1987).
 As learned in "An American Family" (season 3, episode 9), he served in the Vietnam War.

-Coach is a widower since his wife Angela died before the show debuted.
-They have a daughter, Lisa (Allyce Beasley), who only appears in "Coach's Daughter" (1982).
-He has numerous love interests, like the widow Irene Blanchard in two-episode "Coach in Love", who breaks off the engagement after winning the lottery and later marries a millionaire.
-He alongside Sam later earns a high school diploma for passing a geography class in "Teacher's Pet" (1985).
+Coach is a widower as his wife Angela died before the show debuted.
+They have a daughter, Lisa (Allyce Beasley), who appeared in the episode "Coach's Daughter" (1982).
+He has had numerous love interests, like the widow Irene Blanchard (played by Bette Ford) in the two-part episode "Coach in Love", who breaks off the engagement after winning the lottery and later marries a millionaire.
+He later earns his high school diploma for passing a geography class in "Teacher's Pet" (1985).

-In the two-part episode "Rebound" (1984), after Sam and Diane ended their on-and-off relationship, Coach goes to Diane Chambers's (Shelley Long) apartment to inform her about Sam's relapse into alcoholism, so she brings in her love interest, a psychiatrist Frasier Crane, to help Sam cope with his alcoholism.
+In the two-part episode "Rebound" (1984), after Sam and Diane ended their on-and-off relationship, Coach goes to Diane Chambers' (Shelley Long) apartment to inform her about Sam's relapse into alcoholism, so she brings in her love interest, a psychiatrist Frasier Crane, to help Sam cope with his alcoholism.
 Coach cunningly convinces the trio reasons to rehire Diane as a waitress again, such as preventing Sam's relapse, Diane from losing her mind again, and Sam and Diane from thinking about each other.